videojs/rfcs/proposals/0003-vhs-next.md

 ## NetworkingManager

-NetworkingManager is a high level abstraction over browser's fetch or XHR API.
+NetworkingManager is a high-level abstraction over the browser's fetch or XHR API.
 - Should support Streams API to stream chunks of data from the network. (where possible)
 - Should execute interceptors for `InterceptorType.NetworkRequestStart` to modify request payload, `InterceptorType.NetworkRequestComplete` to modify response payload, `InterceptorType.NetworkRequestFailed` to modify failed response payload.
 - Should trigger `Event.NetworkRequestStart`, `Event.NetworkRequestComplete`, `Event.NetworkRequestFailed` events with corresponding event payloads.